Actipro/Avalonia-Controls/Documentation/topics/fundamentals/controls/badge.md

 | [BadgeCornerRadius](xref:@ActiproUIRoot.Themes.ThemeResourceKind.BadgeCornerRadius) | The default `CornerRadius`. |
 | [BadgeDotLength](xref:@ActiproUIRoot.Themes.ThemeResourceKind.BadgeDotLength) | The default [DotLength](xref:@ActiproUIRoot.Controls.Badge.DotLength) for when the badge is displayed as a "dot". |
 | [BadgeStringContentPadding](xref:@ActiproUIRoot.Themes.ThemeResourceKind.BadgeStringContentPadding) | The default `Padding` applied to `String`-based content. |

+See the [Theme Assets](../../themes/theme-assets.md) topic for more details on working with theme resources.

 }